-Full alignment with the OECD Due Diligence Guidance, demonstrated through an OECD Alignment Assessment conducted by an independent third-party using the OECD’s Alignment Assessment Methodology and Alignment Assessment Tool for:
+Alignment with the OECD Due Diligence Guidance, demonstrated through an OECD Alignment Assessment conducted by an independent third-party using the OECD’s Alignment Assessment Methodology and Alignment Assessment Tool for:

 Level 2: Partial Recognition – Standard Only

-Full alignment of the programs’ Standards with the OECD Due Diligence Guidance, demonstrated through an OECD Alignment Assessment conducted by an independent third-party using the OECD’s Alignment Assessment Methodology and Alignment Assessment Tool for:
+Alignment of the programs’ Standards with the OECD Due Diligence Guidance, demonstrated through an OECD Alignment Assessment conducted by an independent third-party using the OECD’s Alignment Assessment Methodology and Alignment Assessment Tool for:

 Verification of Implementation of the Standard at a programmatic level will be required on-site

 - Implementation to be assessed as part of the RMAP smelter/refiner assessment

 - Upstream Assurance Mechanisms

 - ITSCI – OECD Alignment Assessment

 - BSP – Independent third-party assessment against the OECD Due Diligence Guidance conducted by BSR (BSP is currently undergoing a third-party OECD alignment reassessment utilizing the OECD Alignment Assessment Tool and Methodology, which will be reviewed by the RMI upon completion in 2020)